Jury selection to continue Wednesday for Austin police officer Christopher Taylor's trial

 The shooting caused an outcry and sparked social justice protests in 2020, with the country already outraged over the murder of George Floyd in Minneapolis.
 This week, a Travis County jury is expected to hear arguments from both sides to determine if the shooting was justified or if Taylor should face up to life in prison.

-Criminal defense attorney Rick Cofer said this is a question that will be posed in the case.
+Criminal defense attorney Rick Cofer said that question will be posed during the trial.

 "Was Michael Ramos under arrest at the time that Christopher Taylor used deadly force?
 That's a question that we really don't know the answer to.
 And that's why the findings of the jury will be so important," Cofer said.

-As the city waits for the trial to unfold, Becerra reflects on Ramos' life and the artwork that remains outside the bakery.
-It was Ramos' mom who requested it be placed there.
+As the city waits for the trial to unfold, Becerra is reflecting on Ramos' life and the artwork that remains outside the bakery.
+It was Ramos' mother who requested it be placed there.

 "Everyone knows Mike Ramos here," Becerra said.

-Jury selection for the trial is still underway.
-It started Monday but the judge dismissed the panel when it was discovered the door had been locked.
+Jury selection for the trial is still underway as of Wednesday.
+It started Monday, but the judge dismissed the panel when it was discovered the door had been locked.